cojeyambao0601/sap-hana-cookbook/README.md

    - needed by add_host
 * hostname
    - Hostname of additional server
-   - needed by add_host and remove_host
+   - needed by add_host, remove_host, and optionally rename
 * role
    - Role of additional server
    - can be _worker_ or _slave_